CodeandUnite/Cyrpto_Calculator/readme.md

 ## Release History

+* Development has been suspended due to lack of interest.
+If you are interested in rebooting this project simply create your own fork of it and build it to how you want it.
 * V1-Alpha-4
     * Completely refactored architecture of the code, and we converted it into a model-view-controller framework for ease of use, and better abilities to edit the code
     * Added +/- percentage functionality to the calculator